Dysport®

 As the primary muscle of the forehead is relatively thin and flat compared to other facial muscles, forehead wrinkles can be treated with a moderate amount of Dysport.
 Generally, around 40 units of Dysport are needed, but this can vary from patient to patient.
 Depending on the severity of the fine lines on the forehead, the aesthetic goals of the patient, and their response to the injections, an individual may require anywhere from 20 to 90 units of Dysport in the area.
 Male patients typically have stronger facial muscles than women and typically require more units of Dysport to achieve optimal rejuvenation results.
 The best way to determine how many units of Dysport are needed for your facial rejuvenation treatment is to consult an expert injector and board-certified dermatologist, such as Dr. Michele Green in NYC.
 Dr. Green is a world-renowned cosmetic dermatologist known for providing the “best Botox” injections in New York.
 With a background in art, Dr. Green takes a holistic approach and embraces a less-is-more philosophy regarding anti-aging and rejuvenation treatments, customizing each patient’s treatment plan to suit their specific needs and personal aesthetic goals best.

 How much does Dysport cost?
-How much is Dysport per unit?

 Dysport treatment costs can vary depending on the experience level of the injector, the geographic location of the office in which you’re treated, the number of units you need per area, and the total number of areas being treated.
 Patients with stronger facial muscles or more severe dynamic facial wrinkles will likely require a greater number of units of Dysport to achieve their ideal results.
 It may be more inexpensive to have Dysport treatment with a nurse injector in a medical spa setting; however, it is always recommended to have neurotoxin injections with an experienced board-certified cosmetic dermatologist, such as Dr. Michele Green in NYC.
 Having Dysport injections with an expert injector like Dr. Green is the best way to prevent encountering unwanted side effects and guarantee that you achieve optimal cosmetic results.
 Dr. Green was among the first dermatologists in NYC to utilize injectable neurotoxins like Botox and Dysport for cosmetically treating facial wrinkles, including frown lines, glabellar lines, and crow’s feet.
 When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to develop a customized treatment plan for rejuvenation.
 The total cost of your Dysport treatment can be determined at that time.

-What not to do after Dysport
+What not to do after Dysport treatment

 Following Dysport injections in the forehead, glabella, or eye area, patients should remain upright for four hours.
 Do not engage in strenuous exercise for 24 hours after Dysport treatment.
 Avoid heat, including saunas, steam rooms, hot tubs, and hot showers, for 24 hours.
 Increasing your body temperature after having Dysport injections can cause or exacerbate swelling near the injection sites.
 It is okay to use your regular skincare routine following your Dysport injections.
 Most importantly – do not forget to schedule your next maintenance treatment!
-The effects of Dysport last up to four months and must be maintained regularly
+The effects of Dysport last up to four months and must be maintained regularly to prevent fine lines and wrinkles.
+When you have Dysport treatment with board-certified dermatologist Dr. Michele Green in NYC, she will provide you with all pertinent aftercare instructions for achieving and maintaining ideal results.

 How do I get started with Dysport Injections today?

-Cosmetic injectables, like Dysport and Botox, are the number one most popular non-invasive cosmetic treatment in the United States and the private dermatology office of Dr. Michele Green.
-Patients enjoy the long-lasting anti-aging and rejuvenation effects of Dysport, the ease of having treatment, the lack of downtime, and minimal side effects.
 Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist known for providing what’s described as the “best Botox in New York City.”
-With over two and a half decades of experience, she is consistently identified as one of NYC’s best dermatologists by Castle Connolly, Super Doctors, New York Magazine, and the New York Times for her dedication to her patients and expertise.
+With over two and a half decades of experience, she is consistently identified as one of NYC’s best dermatologists by Castle Connolly, Super Doctors, New York Magazine, and the New York Times for her expertise, dedication, and accessibility to her patients.
 Dr. Green takes a holistic approach and embraces a less-is-more philosophy when it comes to facial rejuvenation, customizing each patient’s treatment plan best to suit their specific concerns and personal aesthetic goals.
 To schedule a consultation with Dr. Green and learn more about non-invasive cosmetic treatments for rejuvenation, contact us online or call our NYC office today at 212-535-3088.